 A few years of waiting were needed for technology to catch up with this scenario for the tourist.
 That time is now with the advent of touch-based mobile computing.
 With Robert’s extensive background as a tour guide and my knowledge of technology, joined by our shared passion for history and cultural heritage, we formed Endless Mile as a way of helping travelers experience their destinations in new ways.

 Couldn’t have said it better myself.
 One major benefit for me: I can still be a tour guide without having to travel as much.
-Much of the content of my guided walks previously developed for Buenos Aires can be purchased here (city guides link above), available either in PDF or app format.
+Much of the content of my guided walks previously developed for Buenos Aires can be purchased here (main page).
 Many former tour members suggested I write a book & with Jeff’s technical knowledge, together we can make that content available for everyone.

 But that’s not all… after we’ve covered Buenos Aires, we’ll begin developing apps for European destinations.
 In March 2012, Darío & I will temporarily move to Lisboa until June during which time he’ll continue Ph.D. studies & I’ll begin researching for future releases.
 Spending a large portion of the past 12 years guiding in both countries, this also seems like the next logical step to increase our product base & deliver the same high-quality content: great photos, unique insight & an in-depth look at each destination.

 As they say in Argentina: “Estoy chocho”… I’m exciterated :-)

 Update: After Jeff’s departure from Endless Mile & a successful run in the iTunes store, the Recoleta Cemetery app was retired in Aug 2015.
 The Domes app unfortunately never saw the light of day… but a resulting PDF guide can be downloaded here for free, showing the location of 75 of the best examples in Buenos Aires.